liping610/mlaw-lripd-1/_information-for-public/1-Acting-as-Insolvency-Practitioners.md

 ---
 layout: leftnav-page-content
-title: As An Insolvency Practitioners
+title: As An Insolvency Practitioner
-permalink: /information-for-public/as-an-insolvency-practitioners/
+permalink: /information-for-public/as-an-insolvency-practitioner/
-breadcrumb: As an Insolvency Practitioners
+breadcrumb: As an Insolvency Practitioner
 collection_name: information-for-public
 ---